RhetTbull/autofile/README.md

 The template system is very flexible and powerful allowing you to perform transforms on the metadata fields and use conditional logic.

-autofile understands metadata about audio files (MP3, OPP, etc), photo & video files, macOS specific metadata such as Finder tags as well as various filesystem related metadata.
+autofile understands metadata about audio files (MP3, OGG, etc), photo & video files, macOS specific metadata such as Finder tags as well as various filesystem related metadata.

 Photo and video metadata (EXIF, IPTC, XMP, etc.) requires that the third-party [exiftool](https://exiftool.org/) command line utility be installed.
 All other metadata works with no additional dependencies.